pulumi/docs/content/resources/navigating-the-cloud-native-high-cs/index.md

     title: "Navigating the Cloud-Native High Cs: Culture, Complexity, Compliance"
     # URL for embedding a URL for ungated webinars.
     youtube_url: "https://www.youtube.com/embed/xkhotnCPNKA"
-    # URL for creating a listing in our podcast XML feed.
-    podcast_file_name: "navigating-the-cloud-native-high-cs.mp3"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
     sortable_date: 2020-10-08T10:00:00-07:00
     # Duration of the webinar.